angelomichel/AriannaChat/README.md

 # AriannaChat WoW Addon
-This WoW addon is for supporting tarianna-emotes in WoW-chat.
+This WoW addon is for supporting emotes from the flawless twitch streamer Arianna in WoW-chat.

 Feel free to add stuff here by means of a PR.